Curriculum Vitae

 Theater.
 In addition to his duties in the sound booth, Mr. Hughes was responsible for production sound design.
 He has been a member of the Audio Engineering

 Society (AES) since 1994 and has been on the TEF Board of Advisors since its inception in 1999.
-He has served on the Consumer Electronics Association (CEA) Audio
+He has served on the Consumer Technologies Association (CTA, formerly CEA) Audio

 In addition to his formal education at Georgia Tech, Mr. Hughes has received special instruction on audio and related topics.